gnome-terminator/docs/source/gettingstarted.rst

-Windows will not be part of the same process if you deliberately turn off the :ref:`DBus` interface with the :ref:`Preferences <preferences>` or the :ref:`command-line-options` when starting Terminator up. :ref:`Layouts <layouts>` are also currently isolated at a process level for technical reasons.
+Windows will not be part of the same process if you deliberately turn off the :ref:`DBus` interface with the :ref:`Preferences <preferences>` or the :ref:`command-line-options` when starting Terminator up. :ref:`Layouts <layouts>` are also currently isolated at a process level for technical reasons. - **Needs to be double checked and confirmed.Since the work that got layouts working over DBus, this may now be wrong.**

 .. _layout-shortcuts: